benmarwick/2020-ZGD-stone-artifacts/README.md

 The analysis directory contains:

 -   [:file_folder: paper](/paper): The Quarto document in this folder contains R code that produced several of the figures in the paper.
-To reproduce the key finding of the paper, start with this qmd file.
+To reproduce the key data analyses and visualisations presented in the paper, start with this qmd file.
 A [PDF](/paper/Hongliang-el-al-2024-Zhaoguodong.pdf) of the published paper is also in this folder.
 -   [:file_folder: data](/data): Data used in the analysis
 -   [:file_folder: figures](/analysis/figures): Plots and other illustrations